 In its simplest form, data encryption is a technology that allows information to be concealed from others thanks to the use of advanced algorithms.
 In essence, this turns normal data, how we consume it online (plain-text data), into unreadable data.

-Though the decision to encrypt certain data is up to you or the organization you work for, there are a few items that should always be protected.
+Though the decision to encrypt certain data is up to you or the organization you work for, there are a few items that should always be protected with file encryption:

 - Personal Identifiable information: This can include social security numbers, drivers licenses, credit cards, and more.
 If you choose to store or send this type of information on a device like a laptop, make sure it is encrypted.
 When this type of data is stolen, it can result in a compromised identity or other similar fate.